MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

     - Specify the text for the user prompt or policy tip: Keep the default text or specify your own string.

 8. To make your changes available to users, on the initial **Azure Information Protection** blade, click **Publish**.

+### More information about background checking

+If you have the current preview version of the Azure Information Protection client, for documents, this client continuously checks the content for matches.
+This checking is not real-time but runs periodically as a background task if the document is modified.

+To help preserve battery life, the checking process runs less frequently when a laptop runs on battery rather than plugged in.

 ## Next steps